ivezic/Astr511/HW2015/README.md

 Zhanglu Wang:
 16. Schlaufman et al. 2009 (ApJ, 703, 2177): "Insight into the Formation of the Milky Way Through Cold Halo Substructure.
 I. The ECHOS of Milky Way Formation"

+Kolby Weisenburger:
+13. Kauffmann et al. 2003 (MNRAS, 341, 33): "Stellar Masses and Star Formation Histories for 80,000 Galaxies from the Sloan Digital Sky Survey"